3 April 1977, I was converted to Christ.

-To view this message as a PowerPoint, with pictures, click here.
+To view this article with pictures, click here.

-To listen to the audio presentation, click here.
+To listen to this lecture as presented to the Reformation Society, click here.

 Watch and share Frontline's Great Commission Course Video on Vimeo